arcadia-unity/Arcadia/USAGE.md

 ### Arcadia Configuration

+Configuration for Arcadia itself is done via a user-supplied `configuration.edn` file that should be placed under `Assets` in your Unity project.
+Options to `configuration.edn` are given in the format of a Clojure map literal, and are documented in `Arcadia/configuration.edn`, which is also the default configuration file.

+To determine the final set of configuration settings, Arcadia merges the user-supplied `Assets/configuration.edn` with the built-in `Assets/Arcadia/configuration.edn`; in other words, user settings overwrite those specified in `Assets/Arcadia/configuration.edn`.
+Please do not modify the default configuration file itself, as it provides the default behavior of Arcadia!

+Noteworthy configuration options include:

+- `:dependencies`

+  Specify project dependencies, using basically the same format as Leiningen; see [Packages](#packages) below.
+- `:arcadia.compiler/loadpaths`

+  Specify paths to Clojure source Arcadia wouldn't pick up on otherwise.

+- `:reactive`

+  Specify whether Arcadia should automatically respond to changes in the file system.

+- `:reload-on-change`

+  Specify whether Arcadia should automatically reload Clojure files corresponding to already-loaded namespaces when they are saved, similar to Clojurescript's [Figwheel](https://github.com/bhauman/lein-figwheel) library.

+- `:repl/injections`

+  Specify forms to evaluate along with every form entered into the repl.
+Useful for things like always having the `clojure.repl` namespace available (ie, `:repl/injections (use 'clojure.repl)`).

 ### Livecoding and the REPL
 One of Arcadia's most exciting features is it's ability to livecode Unity.
 This is enabled by Clojure which, as a member of the Lisp family of programming languages, is designed with a Read Evaluate Print Loop (or REPL) in mind.
 The function of a REPL is to